Profile

 I am a Ph.D. candidate in Cognitive Science at Johns Hopkins University, advised by Prof. Michael F. Bonner.
 I study the neural basis of visual experience using computational modeling, neuroimaging, and deep learning approaches.
 My research focuses on understanding how high-dimensional neural geometries give rise to complex, rich visual perception.

-Previously, I received my M.S. in Electrical Engineering from KAIST and B.A. in Cognitive Science from Carleton College.
-I have also worked as an AI research strategist at LG AI Research and as a software engineer at Samsung Electronics.
+Previously, I received my M.S. from KAIST and B.A. from Carleton College.
+I have also worked at LG AI Research and Samsung Electronics.

 Updates